Anna Bowers · March 1, 2019

 “We’re on fire!” the bus driver yelled as he immediately pulled off to the side of the road.

-The Southern Virginia University men’s lacrosse team were on their way to a Saturday match against Stockton University in Atlantic Country, Pennsylvania, when their charter bus caught fire Friday evening on March 1.
+The Southern Virginia University men’s lacrosse team were on their way to a Saturday match against Stockton University in Atlantic Country, Pennsylvania, when their charter bus caught fire Friday evening.

 “This weekend was crazy and scary for Brad, me and the Southern Virginia lacrosse team,” senior Sarah Gardner, who accompanied her husband on the trip, wrote on her Facebook page.
 “There were so many small miracles…[that] added up to the incredible miracle that every single one of us made it off the bus alive and completely unharmed.”